Ross-Byrne/EmployeeDatabaseSystemC/README.md

 # EmployeeDatabaseSystemC

-This is a second year college project for Advanced Procedural Programming, written in C in Visual Studio 2013
+This is a second year college project for Advanced Procedural Programming, written in C in Visual Studio 2013 - Grade: 90.63%

 Employee database using a "Employees.txt" to hold all employee information.
 When the program turns on, it loads employee information into a linked list.